Anik (satellite): Anik F2

 At 5900 kg, it is more than ten times the size of Anik A2 and is one of the largest, most powerful communications satellites ever built.
 Anik F2 is a Boeing 702-series satellite, designed to support and enhance current North American voice, data, and broadcast services with its C-Band and Ku-band technologies.
 It is the fifteenth satellite to be launched by Telesat Canada.

 With its use of Ka band technology, low-cost two-way satellite delivery will be available for wireless Internet access connections, telehealth, distance education, remote work applications, and e-commerce in the most remote regions of Canada.

 On October 6, 2011, starting around 06:30 EST a "technical" anomaly caused the satellite to point away from the Earth causing an outage in Internet, telephone and bank machine connectivity throughout much of Canada's northern areas.
 The outage also affected flights in the region.
 Some hospitals in Québec reported an outage in their communications systems as a result of the satellite outage.
 The anomaly was caused when the satellite did not respond well to a software update.
 As it failed, it turned away from the Earth and positioned itself towards the Sun in order to keep critical systems running.
 This was Anik F2's first outage.
 The event caused the Canadian military's research arm, Defence Research and Development Canada, to start considering satellites as critical infrastructure systems and to invest in research to develop innovations that will help protect Canadian satellites from failures.

 On October 2, 2016, at approximately 17:00 EDT, another malfunction with Anik F2 resulted in a loss of Northwestel's long distance and cellular service, Xplornet and some of SSI Micro Internet, and some TV signals for Shaw Direct Satellite TV.

+Anik F2 has lost two of its four thrusters.
+As a result, continued operation uses significantly more fuel.
+Telesat has announced that it is acquiring an in-orbit satellite to replace Anik F2.
+An FCC filing by Telesat has since revealed that the company is buying AMC-11 from SES.
+Once the FCC has issued its permit, Telesat can take over AMC-11 and move it to 111.1° West.
+It will be renamed Anik F4.